vtex/cli-plugin-edition/README.md

 ## `oclif-example edition:get`

-Get edition of the current account
+Displays the Edition App version installed on the current account.

 ```
 USAGE